dylanOshima/dylanOshima.github.io/README.md

 - [ ] Make sure things load aptly
     * Check that the harmonograph follows [best practices](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Optimizing_canvas)
 - [ ] Add some fancy transition for flipping through the welcome text in the Welcome page.
+- [ ] Replace the `/lib/html_build` script with [webpack plugins](https://github.com/pcardune/handlebars-loader)
+    * The current implementation can be done with a mixture of the `handlebars-loader` and the `html-webpack-plugin`, but I have to figure out how export certain configurations since they're dependent on the file.